How to Create a Survey in Google Sheets?

 Use general terms and simple language to get a satisfactory response from your answerers and avoid using acronyms, jargon or technical terms, and/or complicated words or language that may confuse them.
-It's better to keep it plain and understandable to utilize the time for respondents to complete the survey than to waste it in explaining.
+It's better to keep it plain and understandable to utilize the time for respondents to complete the research survey than to waste it in explaining.

 3. Stay On Track

-In constructing the survey questionnaires, avoid throwing unrelated questions or include questions that you think can be useful for other projects or research.
+In constructing the survey questionnaires, avoid throwing unrelated questions or include questions that you think can be useful for other project plans or research.
 Don't stray away from the main focus of your study.
 Doing so will confuse your respondents and will eventually cause them to lose interest in the survey.

 4. Keep Your Survey Short

 With the influence of modern technology, our attention span dropped down from 12 seconds to merely 8 seconds based on research made by Microsoft Corp.
-Taking this into account, long surveys are inappropriate especially if you're conducting online surveys.
+Taking this into account, long surveys are inappropriate especially if you're conducting online or printed surveys.
 Create survey questions that are relatable, current, and can lead to relevant discussions and customer engagement.
 This will grab the respondent's attention and will produce a positive response.